Skaendo/csb-extras/README.md

  * Nemo File-Roller extension
  * Nemo Python
  * And more to come......

+If you look at the scripts you will see that I am not very good at building SlackBuild scripts, so tips, pointers and tutoring appreciated and welcomed.

 <br><br><br>
 Slackware Linux is a registered trademark of Patrick Volkerding and Slackware Linux, Inc.<br>